micene09/scarlett/docs/api/request-options.md

 * *merge* (default), every simple primitive type (like strings, and numbers) will be overwritten, while Headers, Object-like and Array-like options will be merged.
 * *assign*, every value will be overwritten using [Object.assign()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign).

-Note that this option cannot be overridden on a request method, to do this you need to set it globally using the [RestClientBuilder API](#RestClientBuilder).

 ## onRequest

 ```ts